jlmelville/drnb/README.md

 virtual environments.
 Most packages should install ok but some are troublesome, so it shouldn't be a failure if some packages fail to install.
 Some may require different versions of python from the drnb core, which is where pyenv comes in.

+If you need to make changes to one of the plugins (e.g. adjusting the version of `pytorch`), then I recommend running `./scripts/install.sh -a` to reinstall all packages to avoid problems with not adjusting the version string.

 After installing, you can just usually work with the core of drnb (and the notebooks) with: